Active

 Recover your losses

 Attackers allegedly drained an estimated $280–285 million from the Solana-based exchange in under 12 minutes.
-The stolen assets were then moved through Circle’s Cross-Chain Transfer Protocol (CCTP) over six hours, during U.S. business hours, with no intervention from Circle to freeze the funds, according to news reports.
+The stolen assets were then moved from Solana to Ethereum through Circle’s Cross-Chain Transfer Protocol (CCTP) over approximately eight hours, during U.S. business hours, with no intervention from Circle to freeze the funds, as alleged by our lawsuit.

-Our attorneys are reviewing potential claims against Circle Internet Financial for its alleged failure to act despite having the technical ability, contractual authority, and operational precedent to intervene.
+Our attorneys continue to review Drift investors’ potential claims against Circle Internet Financial for its alleged failure to act despite having the technical ability, contractual authority, and operational precedent to intervene.

 Take Action